tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

     $ fc-list : file

-See man fc-list for more out put format.
+See man fc-list for more output formats.

 Check for Xorg's known font paths by reviewing its log: